thindil/hunter/CONTRIBUTING.md

 Hunter uses [GetText](https://www.gnu.org/software/gettext/) for a translation system.
-To create new or update existing translations, use *translations.sh* script located in the main directory(where this file is).
-You can see all the options available for this script by entering terminal command:
+To create new or update existing translations, use *translations.sh* script located in the *others* directory.
+You can see all the options available for this script by entering terminal command in main the project directory:
-`./translations.sh help`
+`others/translations.sh help`

+**Important:** always run this script from the main directory of the project.

+If you have `Bob` installed, you can also use it to manage translations.

 ### Adding new translation

 To add new translation to the program, enter terminal command:
-`./translations.sh createlocale [localename]` where *localename* is standard language code (for example `de` or `en_US`).
+`others/translations.sh createlocale [localename]` where *localename* is standard language code (for example `de` or `en_US`).
 It will create a new empty translation file with proper directories structure.
 For example, creating German translation of the program will looks that:

+`others/translations.sh createlocale de`

+If you have `Bob` installed, you can also use it to create new translation:

-`./translations.sh createlocale de`
+`bob createlocale de`

 ### Editing existing translation

 To edit existing translation, just open proper *.po* file in text editor or, if you prefer, you can use [Poedit](https://poedit.net/).
 After finishing edition, you should regenerate the program translations with terminal command:
-`./translations.sh generate`
+`others/translations.sh generate`

+If you have `Bob` installed, you can also use it to update translations:

+`bob updatetranslations`